-The law requires anyone providing childcare professionally for children under 8 for a period of more than two hours at a time to register with Ofsted.
+The law requires anyone providing childcare professionally for children under 8 for a period of more than two hours at a time, and/or receiving payment, to register with Ofsted.
 Providers are inspected regularly by Ofsted and these reports are then published.
 The inspection will rate the quality of the childcare being provided and judge it as either

 - Requires improvement